-15. CHECKLIST FOR CAESAREAN SECTION (cont'd)
+15. LEARNING GUIDE FOR CAESAREAN SECTION (cont'd)

-STI EP/TASK CAS ES 1 2 3 4 5 15.
-If there are signs of infection, pack the subcutaneous tissue with gauze and place loose 0 catgut (or polyglycolic) sutures.
+ST EP/TASK CAS ES 1 2 3 4 5 11.
+If there are signs of infection, pack the subcutaneous tissue with gauze and place loose O catgut (or polyglycolic) sutures.
 Close the skin with a delayed closure after the infection has cleared.
-If there are no signs of infection, close the fat layer, if necessary, with an interrupted suture, using a round needle and plain catgut, and close the skin with interrupted mattress sutures about 2cm apart, using a cutting needle and 3-0 nylon or silk.
-16. Ensure there is no bleeding, clean the wound with gauze moistened in antiseptic solution and apply a sterile dressing.
-17. Evacuate clots from vagina using forceps and swab and put on sterile pad.
-18. Assist woman off the operating table.
-POS T-PROCEDURE TASKS 1.
-Before removing gloves, remove blade from knife handle.
-Dispose of blade and all suture needles in sharps container, and dispose of waste materials in a leakproof container or plastic bag.
-2. Place all instruments in 0.5% chlorine solution for decontamination.
-3. Remove gown and gloves and discard them in a leakproof container or plastic bag.
-4. Use antiseptic handrub or wash hands thoroughly.
-5. Write operation notes and post-operative management instructions.
-6. Monitor pulse, blood pressure, respiration rate and bleeding, wound and vaginally.
+If there are no signs of infection: use toothed dissecting forceps and a round needle threaded with plain catgut in a needle holder to place interrupted sutures to bring the fat layer together, if necessary use toothed dissecting forceps and a cutting needle in a needle holder with 3-0 nylon (or silk) to place interrupted mattress sutures about 2cm apart to bring the skin layer together.
+12. Ensure there is no bleeding, clean the wound with gauze moistened in antiseptic solution and apply a sterile dressing.
+13. Evacuate clots from vagina using forceps and swab and put on sterile pad.
+14. Assist in getting woman off operating table.
+POS T-PROCEDURE TASKS • , 1.
+Before removing gloves, remove blade from knife handle, and dispose of blade and all suture needles in sharps container.
+Dispose of waste materials in a leakproof container or plastic bag.
+2. Place all instruments in 0.5% chlorine solution for 10 minutes for decontamination.
+3. Dispose of needle and syringe in a puncture-proof container 4.
+Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a clean, dry cloth or air dry.
+5. Write notes of the operation, post-operative observations and management instructions.
+6. Monitor pulse, blood pressure, respiration rate and bleeding, both from the wound and vaginally.
 7. Assess the woman before she is transferred out of the recovery area.
 8. Check woman on the ward daily or as frequently as necessary.
 9. Discuss reasons for Caesarean section, family planning and future pregnancies before discharge.
 10. Schedule appointment for postpartum care.
-SKIL SKILL/ACTIVITY PERFORMED SATISFACTORILY